 Barcelona, Spain cruise holidays

-The Catalonian capital of Barcelona provides a vivid mix of ancient and modern but is probably best know for the bizarre Art Nouveau architecture of Antonio Gaudi, in particular the iconic Sagrada Familia, Europe's most extraordinary - and still unfinished - cathedral.
+The Catalonian capital of Barcelona, on the coast of northeastern Spain, provides a vivid mix of ancient and modern but is probably best know for the bizarre Art Nouveau architecture of Antonio Gaudi, in particular the iconic Sagrada Familia, Europe's most extraordinary - and still unfinished - cathedral.

 Boosted by hosting the Olympic Games in 1992, Barcelona's Old Port area has been transformed into a thriving area of cafés and restaurants.
 From there, it is an easy stroll up the famous Rambla to the old town.
 Las Ramblas is thronged with street entertainers, stalls and bars and is most lively at night and weekends.
 Not to be missed is the La Boqueria food market with its extraordinary displays of fish, meat, fruit and vegetables.